ws2024s17hu/ws2024s17hu-r3-tp/README.md

 ## Setup

- The environment needed to solve test projects can be easily created in a local environment.
+The docker based environment needed to solve test projects can be easily created in a local environment.
 This requires the creation of a folder structure and three repo clones.

 1. Create a folder for the whole working environment with a name of your choice (e.g. ws2024s17hur3)